outcompute/inotifycron/README.md

     └ Config file OK.
     ```
 - **start**
 This will start all the watchers.
-Note that this step also does a configuration check (checks that are part of the config-check command described above) and will only proceed to start if all the lines are ok.
+Note that this step also does a configuration check (checks that are part of the config-check command described above) and will only proceed to start if all the lines are okay.
 After starting all the watchers, the script will wait for the processes to finish.
 This is so that the service file can report back the status once it starts the service through this script.
 - **stop**
 This will kill any inotifywait process on the system.

 ## Systemd Service
-This utility is best used as a systemd service so that it can keep watching the files and its status can be monitored through operating system provided interfaces.
+This utility is best used as a systemd service so that it can keep watching the files and its status can be monitored through operating system-provided interfaces.
 To that extent, a .service file has also been provided.
 To start using it, do the following:
 1. Copy the contents of this repository to a directory
 2. Copy the location of the directory and update it in the .service file, specifically for the `ExecStart`, `ExecStop`, and `WorkingDirectory` fields.
 3. Configure the `User` to the user you want to use for the watch.sh script, eg. ec2-user, ubuntu, etc. Note that all watchers and handlers will be running under this user.
 If you omit this, then the processes will run as root and you should be doing this with care.